-Our executive officers, directors, 5% stockholders and their affiliates beneficially owned approximately 99.7% of our voting stock as of September 30, 2013.
-Based upon the assumed number of shares to be sold in this offering as set forth on the cover page of this prospectus, upon the closing of this offering, that same group will beneficially own approximately 70.6% of our outstanding voting stock, which does not include any effect of these stockholders purchasing additional shares in this offering.
-Therefore, even after this offering these stockholders will have the ability to influence us through this ownership position.
+As of the closing of our initial public offering on February 4, 2014, our executive officers, directors, 5% stockholders and their affiliates beneficially owned approximately 76.9% of our outstanding voting stock.
+Therefore, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.